eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: proxy.cacheSelectiveInvalidation***

-Indicates whether the DataPlatform caches should selectively invalidate based upon the result of the done operations (insofar as determinable) or not
+Indicates whether the DataPlatform caches should selectively invalidate based upon the result of the done operations (insofar as determinable) or not.

 | Category | Value |
 |--- | ---: |